 Since then there has been increased investment in reconstruction projects and the shattered city of Groznyy is being rebuilt.
 While Russia is keen to highlight these signs of rebirth, sporadic violence continues.

 In April 2009, Moscow announced that the situation in Chechnya had improved to such extent that it felt able to end its military operation against the rebels.
-Sporadic attacks by separatists continue, however, including a triple suicide bombing in Grozny that killed six people in August 2011.
+Sporadic attacks by separatists continue, however, including a triple suicide bombing in Grozny that killed six people in August 2011, and a night-time raid on the city by gunmen that left 16 people dead in 2014.